All Episodes

 I think they're patriotic and a great symbol of our nation.

-So what they're trying to do here, I think, because I I don't think that Keir Starmer is like the biggest patriot in Britain, as he's making out.
+So what they're trying to do here, I think, because I don't think that Keir Starmer is like the biggest patriot in Britain, as he's making out.

-I think what he's trying to do is absorb the message because then it stops it being this this message of rebellion against his government, which is how it's intended by pretty much everyone who's putting it up right.
+I think what he's trying to do is absorb the message because then it stops it being this message of rebellion against his government, which is how it's intended by pretty much everyone who's putting it up right.

-Um do you do you all broadly agree?
+Do you all broadly agree?

 Yeah.